Some People Ask Why I offer events for Women Only…

 In the world of mental health practitioners, there are more women than men doing work on the ground, at the coal face with the suffering of humanity, but still, disproportionately more men than women in opinion leadership and management of what and how the mental health field looks and operates.

 Calling on Men

 I’m calling on men to act as protectors and guardians of the space that can allow women to find strength and resilience so we can bring our best selves to our work as mental health practitioners.
-Support us in offering Embodied Mind Evolved Heart Yoga and Mindfulness Meditation Teacher Training to women mental health practitioners.
+Support me in offering Embodied Mind Professional Development to women practitioners in mental health and related fields.

 Calling Women – Together we Rise!

 Women, if you feel called to participate in a circle of sisterhood of mental health practitioners gaining resilience and leadership through Embodying what we know with our Minds and Evolving our Hearts towards Love